mmomtchev/nobind/README.md

 * If the user code launches two asynchronous operations involving the same object, they will run sequentially as expected.
 However, the second operation will sit waiting on the background thread pool which has a limited size.
 If the background pool has only 4 threads - the default Node.js value - launching 4 operations on the same object will lead to starvation of the thread pool.
 This is a good starting point for learning more: [Increase Node JS Performance With Libuv Thread Pool](https://dev.to/bleedingcode/increase-node-js-performance-with-libuv-thread-pool-5h10).

-When implementing custom `FromJS` typemaps that provide locking, locking should be performed in the `Get()` method and unlocking in the destructor.
-In case of an async operation, the actual locking will happen in the background thread.
+When implementing custom `FromJS` typemaps that provide locking, locking should be performed in the `Get()` method and unlocking in the `Release()` method.
+In case of an async operation, the actual locking and unlocking will happen in the background thread.
 When executing the operation, the main thread will only protect the object from being GCed, then once a background thread is available, the object will be actually locked to ensure that only a single thread is accessing it.

  * Automatic locking can lead to a deadlock.
 If there are two wrapped methods that can be called with multiple objects in a random order, there is a risk of a deadlock.
 For example when calling asynchronously `fn(a, b)` and `fn(b, a)` at almost the same time, the first one can lock `a` and wait for a lock on `b`, while the second one is holding `b` and waiting for a lock on `a`.
 The best way to ensure that this never happens is to always reference the objects in the same order.